mherkazandjian/fastgrab/README.md

 ``windows`` and ``osx``.
 The low-level API of ``Fastgrab`` is implemented using the ``cpython``, ``Numpy`` and ``X11`` C APIs.

+``fastgrab`` is multi-threaded and it uses all the cores on the machine by default.

 ## Comparison with other packages

 The following comparison has been done a Intel i7-4770K with 32 GB ram and a